-As you work with ChartMogul, you may notice that our subscription metrics don’t always match those in your billing system, and you may wonder, “why?”
+As you use ChartMogul, you may notice the subscription metrics you see don’t always match those in your billing system, and you may wonder why.

 The shortest answer is that your billing system may use different formulas to calculate metrics than ChartMogul.
 That said, this article explores this topic more in-depth and provides resources for you to better understand what may be happening behind the scenes from a data perspective.

 Read more about how we calculate individual metrics in our Help Center.
 Also, ChartMogul allows you to export customer and subscription metric data to CSV, so you compare these with data exported from your billing system.